martin-olivier/airgorah/README.md

 sudo apt install ~/Downloads/airgorah_0.3.0_amd64.deb
 ```

-Otherwise, if you'd like to compile from source, you can follow this [guide](docs/build_from_source.md).
+Otherwise, if you'd like to compile from source, you can follow this [guide](https://github.com/martin-olivier/airgorah/wiki/Build-from-source).

+## Documentation

+The documentation of this project are available on the [wiki](https://github.com/martin-olivier/airgorah/wiki)

 ## License